 - Visit the library with your children as soon as they can walk.
 Even toddlers enjoy looking at the books in the children's library.
 Make the library a familiar part of your child's life from a very early age.

 - Take home piles of kids’ books to read to your toddler or preschooler.
 Enjoy the books while you have them and then when you and your children return them, pick out more.
-The kids will love these trips to the library and come to look forward to it.
+The kids will love these trips to the library and come to look forward to them.

 - Borrow DVDs from the library to watch at home.
 Borrow children’s music CDs from the library to listen to in the car.